strangerstudios/convertkit-paid-memberships-pro/readme.txt

 Yes, for it to work you must first have an account on ConvertKit.com

 == Changelog ==

+= 1.1 - 2021-06-21 =
+* FEATURE: Updated opt-in settings.
+You can edit the label shown on the opt-in message at checkout.
+* FEATURE: Added purchase tracking for each level in ConvertKit.
+* ENHANCEMENT: Added assets for GitHub and WordPress.org.
+* BUG FIX: Email addresses and names are now properly URL encoded when passed to ConvertKit.
+* REFACTOR: Updated how the CK API integration works.

 = 1.0.2 =
 * Fixed PHP shorttag that was causing PHP parse error.